andresaraujo/website/flutter-for-android.md

 user know there is processing happening.
 This can be done by rendering a Progress Indicator widget.
-You can show the Progress Indicator programmatically by controlling when its rendered through a boolean and telling Flutter to update it's state just before your long running task.
+You can show the Progress Indicator programmatically by controlling when its rendered through a boolean and telling Flutter to update it's state before your long running task.

 In the example below, we break up the build function into three different functions.
 If showLoadingDialog is true (when widgets.length == 0) then we